DeepSenseCA/echofilter/docs/source/usage_guide.rst

 Specific outputs can be dropped by supplying the corresponding argument ``--no-bottom-line``, ``--no-surface-line``, or ``--no-turbulence-line`` respectively.
-To drop particular types of region entirely from the EVR output, use ``--minimum-passive-length -1``, ``--minimum-removed-length -1``, or ``--minimum-patch-area -1`` respectively.
+To drop particular types of region entirely from the :term:`EVR` output, use ``--minimum-passive-length -1``, ``--minimum-removed-length -1``, or ``--minimum-patch-area -1`` respectively.
 By default, :term:`bad data<Bad data regions>` regions (rectangles and contours) are not included in the EVR file.
 To include these, set ```--minimum-removed-length`` and ``--minimum-patch-area`` to non-negative values.

-The lines written to the EVL files are the raw output from the model and do not include any offset.
+The lines written to the :term:`EVL` files are the raw output from the model and do not include any offset.

 Importing outputs into EV file